Payments Made Easy!

 November 2009: Paymate opens up the US Payment Service to micro-merchants and smaller eBay sellers.

-Just like a bank, Paymate holds an Australian Financial Services Licence (AFSL) which means we are regulated by the Australian Securities and Investment Commission (ASIC).
-This licence requires Paymate to comply with strict financial and operational controls and be independently audited for both financial and licence compliance on an annual basis.
+Paymate holds an Australian Financial Services Licence (AFSL) which means it is regulated by the Australian Securities and Investment Commission (ASIC).
+This licence requires Paymate to comply with strict financial and operational controls and to be independently audited for both financial and licence compliance on an annual basis.

 Read more about the Paymate AFSL.